near-miss/dra_web/_posts/2019-10-28-Petronas-wins-Process-Safety-Award-with-DRA.md

 source: https://www.thechemicalengineer.com/news/petronas-triumphs-at-icheme-s-malaysia-awards-2019/
 keywords: Petronas, IChemE Malaysia Awards, Process Safety, DRA, Oil and Gas, Savings
 ---
-Oil and gas company Petronas scooped four out of the eight trophies given at 2019 IChemE’s Malaysia Awards for outstanding achievements in the profession in Malaysia.
+Oil and gas company, Petronas, scooped four out of the eight trophies given at 2019 IChemE’s Malaysia Awards for outstanding achievements in the profession in Malaysia.
 One of their awards was due to their work with Near-Miss Management’s Dynamic Risk Analyzer (DRA).

 Petronas dominated in the Oil & Gas Award and Process Safety Award categories.